fp7-ofelia/ocf/expedient/src/doc/expedient/source/index.rst

 Welcome to Expedient's documentation!
 #####################################

-|Expedient|_ is a pluggable GENI_ control framework that strives to provide a
+|Expedient|_ is a pluggable GENI_ control framework platform that strives to provide a
 rich and intuitive user interface for experimenters to create and run experiments and an easy development environment for developers to add new types of resources and new user interfaces.